metabase/metabase/docs/questions/query-builder/expressions/datetimediff.md

 | Boolean                 | ❌                   |
 | JSON                    | ❌                   |

-This table uses `timestamp` and `datetime` interchangeably---just make sure that your dates and times aren't stored as strings or numbers in your database.
+This table uses `timestamp` and `datetime` interchangeably.
+If your dates and times are stored as strings or numbers in your database, you can [cast them to datetimes](../data-modeling/metadata-editing#casting-to-a-specific-data-type) from the Data Model page.

 ## Related functions